WMRamadan/wmramadan/README.md

 ## I love software development and cloud computing.

-- My journey with programming started in 1991 when JavaScript wasn't even created yet and my journey with Linux started in 1998 when it started to be taken seriously on the server-side.
+- My journey with programming started in 1991 when JavaScript wasn't even created yet and my journey with Linux began in 1998 when it started to be taken seriously on the server-side.
 - My hobby is making music and audio plugins.
 - Fun fact: I love open source software.